klustechDev/snipe.io/README.md

 webpack compiled successfully
 3. Access the Control Panel
-•	Open your web browser and navigate to http://localhost:3002.
+Open your web browser and navigate to http://localhost:3002.
-•	Control Panel Features:
+Control Panel Features:
-o	Get Status: Retrieves the current status of the bot. o	Start Bot: Initiates the sniping bot. o	Stop Bot: Terminates the sniping bot.
+Get Status: Retrieves the current status of the bot.
+Start Bot: Initiates the sniping bot.
+Stop Bot: Terminates the sniping bot.
-•	Activity Logs: Displays real-time logs of the bot's activities, including detected pairs, transactions, and errors.
+Activity Logs: Displays real-time logs of the bot's activities, including detected pairs, transactions, and errors.
 🛠️ Troubleshooting
 1. Proxy Errors
 Issue:

 plaintext
 Copy code
 Proxy error: Could not proxy request /api/logs from localhost:3002 to http://localhost:3001.
 See https://nodejs.org/api/errors.html#errors_common_system_errors for more information (ECONNREFUSED).
 Solution:

-•	Ensure Frontend Proxy Configuration Points to Backend Port (3001):
+Ensure Frontend Proxy Configuration Points to Backend Port (3001):
-1. Open frontend/package.json.
+Open frontend/package.json.

-2. Update the proxy field:
+Update the proxy field:

 json
 Copy code
 "proxy": "http://localhost:3001",
-3. Restart the frontend server: bash
+Restart the frontend server:

+bash
 Copy code
 cd ~/sniping-bot/frontend
 npm start
 2. Port Conflicts (EADDRINUSE)
 Issue:

 plaintext
 Copy code
 Error: listen EADDRINUSE: address already in use :::3001
 Solution:

-•	Identify and Terminate Processes Using Port 3001: o	For Linux/Mac: bash
+Identify and Terminate Processes Using Port 3001:

+For Linux/Mac:

+bash
 Copy code
 lsof -i :3001
 kill -9 <PID>
-o	For Windows:
+For Windows:

 bash
 Copy code
 netstat -ano | findstr :3001
 taskkill /PID <PID> /F
-•	Restart Backend Server:
+Restart Backend Server:

 bash
 Copy code
 cd ~/sniping-bot
 npm start
 3. Event Listener Errors
 Issue:

 plaintext
 Copy code
 Error setting up event listeners: events require a provider or a signer with a provider (operation="once", code=UNSUPPORTED_OPERATION, version=contracts/5.7.0)
 Solution:

-•	Ensure Proper Contract Initialization: o	Factory Contract: Should be initialized with a provider. o	Router Contract: Should be initialized with a wallet (which includes the signer).
+Ensure Proper Contract Initialization:

+Factory Contract: Should be initialized with a provider.
+Router Contract: Should be initialized with a wallet (which includes the signer).
-•	Sample Initialization:
+Sample Initialization:

 javascript
 Copy code
 factoryContract = new ethers.Contract(FACTORY_ADDRESS, factoryABI, provider);
 routerContract = new ethers.Contract(ROUTER_ADDRESS, routerABI, wallet);
-•	Avoid Re-initializing Contracts Inside Functions: Use globally defined instances.
+Avoid Re-initializing Contracts Inside Functions: Use globally defined instances.

-•	Restart Backend Server After Changes: bash
+Restart Backend Server After Changes:

+bash
 Copy code
 cd ~/sniping-bot
 npm start
 4. Wallet Balance Issues
 Issue:

 plaintext
 Copy code
 Wallet Balance: 0.0 ETH
 Solution:

-•	Fund Your Wallet:
+Fund Your Wallet:
-o	Transfer ETH to your wallet address: 0x3772316FD86F64C7aa672ef8f2D4a19A7394d53d. o	Use Etherscan to verify the balance.
+Transfer ETH to your wallet address: 0x3772316FD86F64C7aa672ef8f2D4a19A7394d53d.
+Use Etherscan to verify the balance.
 🤝 Contributing
-Contributions to Snipe.io are welcome!
+Contributions to Snipe.io Sniping Bot are welcome!
 Follow these steps to contribute:

-1. Fork the Repository
+Fork the Repository

 Click the "Fork" button at the top-right corner of the repository page on GitHub.

-2. Create a New Branch
+Create a New Branch

 bash
 Copy code
 git checkout -b feature/YourFeatureName
-3. Make Your Changes
+Make Your Changes

 Implement your feature or fix.

-4. Commit Your Changes
+Commit Your Changes

 bash
 Copy code
 git commit -m "Add some feature"
-5. Push to the Branch
+Push to the Branch

 bash
 Copy code
 git push origin feature/YourFeatureName
-6. Open a Pull Request
+Open a Pull Request

 Navigate to the original repository on GitHub and click "Compare & pull request".

 🔒 Security Notice
 ⚠️ Your private key is compromised.
-Follow the URGENT SECURITY NOTICE below to secure your assets.
+Follow the urgent security steps below to secure your assets.

 Important:

-•	Never expose your private keys.
+Never expose your private keys.
 Ensure your .env file is secure and not tracked by Git.
-•	Regularly monitor your wallet for unauthorized activities.
+Regularly monitor your wallet for unauthorized activities.
-•	Use environment variables and secure storage solutions to manage sensitive information.
+Use environment variables and secure storage solutions to manage sensitive information.
 URGENT SECURITY STEPS:
-1. Transfer All Funds:
+Transfer All Funds:

-o	Move all assets from the compromised wallet to a new, secure wallet immediately.
+Move all assets from the compromised wallet to a new, secure wallet immediately.
-2. Revoke Permissions:
+Revoke Permissions:

-o	Revoke any permissions or API keys associated with the compromised wallet.
+Revoke any permissions or API keys associated with the compromised wallet.
-3. Secure .env File:
+Secure .env File:

-o	Ensure your .env file is included in .gitignore to prevent accidental commits. o	Use secure methods to store and access environment variables.
+Ensure your .env file is included in .gitignore to prevent accidental commits.
+Use secure methods to store and access environment variables.
-4. Enable Two-Factor Authentication (2FA):
+Enable Two-Factor Authentication (2FA):

-o	Protect your GitHub account and other related services with 2FA.
+Protect your GitHub account and other related services with 2FA.
 📄 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.

 🙏 Acknowledgements
-•	Ethers.js
+Ethers.js
-•	Uniswap
+Uniswap
-•	CoinGecko API
+CoinGecko API
-•	Express.js
+Express.js
-•	React
+React
-•	Winston Logging Library
+Winston Logging Library
-•	dotenv
+dotenv
 📬 Contact
 For any inquiries or support, please contact your.email@example.com.